zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/introduction/introduction.md

 ## About this Workshop

-This workshop will cover the migration of a conventional LAMP stack application from any cloud or on-premises environment to Oracle Cloud Infrastructure (OCI).
+This workshop will cover the flexibility of using popular open-source tools such as Superset, Grafana and Zepplin with MySQL HeatWave to leverage the cloud-scale capabilities of Oracle Cloud Infrastructure to implement cloud-native analytics.
 We will walk you through the process of
-* Converting a conventional PHP/Apache/MySQL application to OCI Kubernetes and MySQL HeatWave
+* Creating Oracle Kubernetes Engine and MySQL HeatWave
-* Automating OCI resource provisioning using Terraform with OCI Resource Manager
 * Loading data into MySQL HeatWave using mysqlsh and auto-pilot utility
-* Speeding up SQL queries with MySQL HeatWave
+* Deploying open-source analytics tools (Superset, Grafana and Zeppelin) to analyze data in MySQL HeatWave

 [](youtube:oU5p-MztPCA)